ChefData/pinterest-data-pipeline545/README.md

 ### Credential Setup

 1. Create a YAML file containing the RDS database credentials.
-The YAML file should be stuctured as follows:
+The YAML file should be structured as follows:

     ```yaml
     HOST: your_host